-This option is only available for fractured horizontal wells and finite conductivity fractures.
+This option is only available for fractured horizontal wells with finite conductivity fractures.
 It is restricted to a delayed opening of fractures, limiting the input to a single time of opening.

-The refract possibility is compatible with special reservoir conditions like:
+The refrac possibility is compatible with special reservoir conditions like:

-- Specific unconsolidation laws $(k(p), \phi(p))$ in the fractures. - Specific relative permeability laws in the fractures. - Stimulated zones around fractures option.
+- Specific unconsolidation laws $(k(p), \phi(p))$ in the fractures, - Specific relative permeability laws in the fractures, - Stimulated zones around fractures option.

-The principle is to act on the transmissibility of the fractures and on the well index, starting with a zero value at start, then setting them to the adequate value at the "refract time" in order to activate the selected fractures.
+The principle is to act on the transmissibility of the fractures and on the well index, starting with a matrix properties at start, then setting them to the high conductivity value at the "refrac time" mimicking the activation of the selected fractures.